Diffusion Model-Augmented Behavioral Cloning: Related Work

 \section{Related Work}

-Imitation learning addresses the challenge of learning by observing expert demonstrations without access to reward signals from environments.
-It has various applications such as robotics~\citep{schaal1997learning, zhao2023learning}, autonomous driving~\citep{Codevilla2020drive}, and game AI~\citep{harmer2018game}.
+Imitation learning aims to learn by observing expert demonstrations without access to rewards from environments.
+It has various applications such as robotics~\citep{schaal1997learning, sun2018neural, zhao2023learning}, autonomous driving~\citep{Codevilla2020drive}, and game AI~\citep{harmer2018game}.

-\myparagraph{Behavioral Cloning (BC)} BC~\citep{pomerleau1989alvinn, torabi2018behavioral} formulates imitating an expert as a supervised learning problem.
+\myparagraph{Behavioral Cloning (BC)} BC and its extensions~\citep{pomerleau1989alvinn, torabi2018behavioral, shafiullah2022behavior, zhao2023learning} formulates imitating an expert as a supervised learning problem.
 Due to its simplicity and effectiveness, it has been widely adopted in various domains.
-Yet, it often struggles at generalizing to states unobserved from the expert demonstrations~\citep{ross2011reduction, florence2022implicit}.
-Some approaches prevent the state from drifting off the expert demonstrations by mitigating compounding error~\citep{ross2011reduction, zhao2023learning}.
-However, the problem of generalization still exists even when the compounding errors are alleviated.
+Yet, it often struggles at generalizing to states unobserved from the expert demonstrations.
+To alleviate the above problem,~\citet{ross2011reduction} propose the DAgger algorithm that gradually accumulates additional expert demonstrations to mitigate the deviation from the expert, which relies on the availability of querying an expert; Implicit BC (IBC) \citep{florence2022implicit} demonstrates better generalization than BC by using an energy-based model for state-action pairs.
+However, it requires time-consuming action sampling and optimization during inference, which may not scale well to high-dimensional action spaces.
 In this work, we improve the generalization ability of policies by augmenting BC with a diffusion model that learns to capture the joint probability of expert state-action pairs.